intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 - **known_labels.pickle** 🠊 the known labels of the whole test set, being stored as a list with list items per instance, which contain the separate labels inside them

-- **predictions_label_occurence.pickle** 🠊 the output of the label occurence stage fot the whole test size into a list structure, where each item is into the next format: 'label_1#label_2#...#label_r'
+- **predictions_label_occurence.pickle** 🠊 the output of the label occurence stage for the whole test size into a list structure, where each item is into the next format: 'label_1#label_2#...#label_r'

+- **abstract_occurence_predictions** 🠊 the output of the label occurence stage for the whole test size into a list structure, where each item contains a list with the predictions

 - **noisy_labels_70percent.pickle** 🠊 a dictionary structure whose: *keys* the known labels that are replaced during the imperfect oracle scenario, *values* a dictionary with 20 randomly selected MeSH terms in the role of keys, and their corresponding cosine similarity score with the original key of upper level